 The original proposal stated that interviews would be conducted with 15 corporate executives (CEOs, CLOs, Executive HR leaders, Leadership Development heads, or Line/Functional Heads).
 These were individuals who were currently purchasing executive education open or customer programs or who had purchased university programs in the past.
-The authors were aware of the UNICON members' concerns regarding requests to provide client names for use in research project work.
-Therefore, the contacts were to come from the co-authors' own networks and connections.
-However, when this was discussed with representatives from the Research Committee, there was a concern about enough international representation.
+We were aware of the UNICON members' concerns regarding requests to provide client names for use by authors for research projects.
+Therefore, the contacts were designated to come from the co-authors' own network and connections.
+When this was discussed with representatives from the Research Committee, there was an overall concern about getting enough international representation.
 Therefore, the Research Committee members were asked to support the project by offering potential interviewees' names for broader worldwide input.
-Universities that provided interviewee names were the University of Michigan - Ross School of Business, University of Chicago - Booth School of Business, MIT - Sloan School of Management, and University of Pennsylvania - The Wharton School.
-This support enabled the researchers to contact and interview 24 practitioners worldwide.
+Universities that provided Interviewees were the University of Michigan, University of Chicago, MIT, and Wharton.